casetext/sortinghat/README.md

 Production
 ----------

-Sorting Hat will invoke AWS Lambda functions in AWS if `process.env.PRODUCTION` exists.
+Sorting Hat will invoke AWS Lambda functions in AWS if `process.env.NODE_ENV == 'production'`.
 Otherwise, it will invoke your lambda functions at `http://localhost:3033`.
 Use [locavore](https://www.npmjs.com/package/locavore) to run something that looks like AWS Lambda on your machine.